 Can a parent who committed violence get custody?

-If the other parent has committed violence against any of the following people within the last five years, the judge will assume that giving him/her joint or sole custody is not in the best interest of the child:
+If a parent or other person who is seeking custody has committed domestic violence against any of the following people within the last five years, the judge will assume that it is not in the best interest of the child to give that parent or other person joint or sole custody:

 - the child;